DEPRESSION CAN QUALIFY YOUR FOR DISABILITY BENEFITS

 THE TWO ELEMENTS SSA REQUIRES FOR DEPRESSION

 The SSA has divided depression into two elements.
 The first element lists the symptoms of depression.
 The second element requires the severity of the symptoms to prevent you from working.
-In order to be found disabling, depression must interfere with activities of daily living.
+In order to meet SSA’s rules, depression must interfere with your activities of daily living.
 It must also interfere with the ability to persist and finish tasks, like the laundry or cooking.
 You must also have problems with concentration and being around other people.
 Millions of people have depression symptoms, but they still go to work.

 DEPRESSION QUALIFIES FOR SSD BENEFITS UNDER LISTING 12.04 – PARTS A, B, & C